duxsco/gentoo-installation/docs/selinux.md

 echo -e "\e[1;32mSUCCESS\e[0m"
 ```

-If `/proc` was listed by the code of the previous codeblock you have to relabel to avoid a denial:
+If `/proc` was listed by above codeblock you have to relabel to avoid a denial:

 ```shell
 ❯ cat <<EOF | audit2allow